Skip to content

 Your phone is a remote control

 I SSH into my dev machine from my phone.
-Tailscale creates a private mesh network between all my devices, and Termius gives me a proper terminal emulator on iOS.
-That means Claude Code runs on my MacBook but I control it from anywhere.
-Kick off a build from the couch.
-Review a diff on the train.
-Merge from bed at midnight because you cannot sleep and you know the PR is ready.
+Tailscale gives me a private mesh.
+Termius gives me a real terminal on iOS.
+Claude Code runs on my MacBook.
+I drive it from anywhere.
+Build from the couch.
+Diff on the train.
+Merge from bed at midnight.

-The phone becomes a remote control for a development environment that never sleeps.
-The machine stays on, the agent keeps working, and I check in whenever I want.
-No VPN configuration, no port forwarding, no corporate IT department standing in the way.
+The phone is a remote control for a dev environment that never sleeps.
+The machine stays on, the agent keeps working.
+No VPN config, no port forwarding, no corporate IT.
 Tailscale just works.
-Two devices on the same network, encrypted end-to-end, zero configuration after the initial setup.

 Beeper changed everything

-Beeper unified all my messaging platforms into one app.
-WhatsApp, Slack, LinkedIn, iMessage, Discord — everything in one window.
-That was already useful.
+Beeper unifies my messaging.
+WhatsApp, Slack, LinkedIn, iMessage, Discord, one window.
+Useful on its own.
 Then I connected it to Claude Code.

-Beeper Desktop exposes beepctl, a CLI tool that lets you search, read, and send messages programmatically.
-I wired that into Claude Code as an agent skill.
-My coding agent can now search and send messages across all my networks.
-Need to check a Slack thread for context while building a feature?
-The agent reads it directly.
-Need to notify someone that a deploy finished?
-The agent sends the message.
+Beeper Desktop ships beepctl, a CLI that searches, reads, and sends messages.
+I wired it into Claude Code as a skill.
+My coding agent can search and send across all my networks.
+Need a Slack thread for context?
+The agent reads it.
+Need to ping someone that a deploy finished?
+The agent sends it.

-The power is in the composition.
 The agent does not just write code.
 It communicates.
 It pulls context from conversations and pushes updates back out.
-The boundary between "coding tool" and "communication tool" dissolves.
+The line between coding tool and comms tool dissolves.

 The cautionary tale